peterkodermac/Adafruit-Raspberry-Pi-Python-Code/README.md

 ==============================

-This code helps you read temperatures along with humidity and save both in your database.
-You need to configure your weather station in order to use this code.
-Read more on www.raspberryweather.com.
+This code is an expansion, it enables you to read the barometric pressure and in the near future the wind speed as well.
+All credits go to A. Catorcini.
+Read more on  http://www.raspberryweather.com/pressure-and-wind-expansion/